Skip to content

 insulation contractor installing foam

-In our line of work, we come across many “interesting” insulation jobs.
-But, before you start any project, understanding vapor barriers is a must.
-Then, the insulation will be installed correctly.
+Before you start any project, understanding vapor barriers is a must.
+This ensures that the insulation will be installed correctly.
+Sadly, that is not always the case.

-We see work completed by the homeowner who wants to save money.
-Additionally, we come across some that were completed by licensed professionals who haven’t been educated on proper installation.
-Similarly, the biggest mistake we see is people installing a double vapor barrier—installing a covering (usually plastic) over an already existing vapor barrier.
+Many homeowners want to save money, so they install the insulation themselves.
+Or, they hire licensed professionals who haven’t been educated on the proper installation techniques.
+But, the biggest mistake we see is people installing a double vapor barrier—installing a covering (usually plastic) over an already existing vapor barrier.

 Understanding vapor barriers